imh/imh.github.io/_posts/2016-06-08-maybe-programs-can-learn-functional-programming.md

 ---
 layout: post
-title: "I'd Bet Programs Can Learn Functional Programming"
+title: "Maybe Programs Can Learn Functional Programming"
 ---

 I've been thinking for a while now about how to teach a machine to program.